shibily345/blog_app/README.md

 ---

-_This project was developed as part of the Blogit Flutter Internship Assessment._ 🚀
+_This project was developed as part of the Zarity Health Flutter Internship Assignment._ 🚀